 Follow these simple steps to participate in our loan scheme:

-- Download and complete the loan agreement form.
+- Either fill in the online form below or download and complete the loan agreement form.
 This contains all the terms and conditions of the loan scheme, please read the agreement carefully.

-- Email the completed loan agreement form to Michelle Chatterley email@example.com along with your preferred loan dates and a brief overview of any projects you have in mind for the loan period.
+- If you have completed the online form we will get back to you with further details of your loan.
+If you have downloaded the form, email the completed loan agreement form to Michelle Chatterley email@example.com along with your preferred loan dates and a brief overview of any projects you have in mind for the loan period.
 You will be advised of printer availability by return email.

 - Download our getting started guide, this will take you through the process of preparing to run your project.

 - Make sure you have access to all the required software for your project as detailed in the getting started guide.

 - Plan your project.
 Take a look at the resources and blog for inspiration and ideas.

 - Get students fired up with one of our introduction to 3D printing lessons.